oscaromeu/home-ops/docs/01-how-to-guides/secret_management.md

 ## Overview

-This guide demonstrates the different ways that secrets can be made available onto the cluster  when using [Flux](https://fluxcd.io/), [SOPS](https://github.com/mozilla/sops) and External Secrets with Doppler provider.
+This guide demonstrates how to make secrets available on a Kubernetes cluster using [Flux](https://fluxcd.io/), [SOPS](https://github.com/mozilla/sops), and External Secrets with the Doppler provider.

+If you're new to Flux or SOPS, be sure to check out the Flux documentation and the SOPS GitHub repository for more information.

 _Check the following [document](https://fluxcd.io/docs/guides/mozilla-sops/) on how to integrate SOPS into Flux_

-## Generate secret with different keys
+### Generate Secrets from Doppler through External Secrets

+#### Example 1

 ```yaml
 ---